 Wat Phra Kaew Don Tao is the largest and most important Buddhist temple in Lampang city centre.

-Wat Phra Kaew Don Tao is open to visitors every day from 06:00 to 18:00 and admission cost 20 THB for foreign visitor, and nothing for Thai visitors.
+Wat Phra Kaew Don Tao is open to visitors every day from 06:00 to 18:00 and admission costs 20 THB for foreign visitors, and nothing for Thai visitors.

 About Wat Phra Kaew Don Tao

 Wat Phra Kaew Don Tao is a late 14th or early 15th Century temple, which according to local legend was built on the site of much earlier temple dating back to the 7th Century.
 The uncertainty about the exact age of the temple is because the recorded history of the temple only dates back to an important event in the early 15th Century.